Asian Recovery Slowed by Fed Hike Acceleration

-The Japan Center for Economic Research and Nikkei conducted the twenty-third quarterly consensus survey on Asian economies from September 3 to 23, collecting 39 answers from economists and analysts in the five biggest members of the Association of Southeast Asian Nations—Indonesia, Malaysia, the Philippines, Singapore, and Thailand—and in India.
+The Japan Center for Economic Research and Nikkei conducted the twenty-seventh quarterly consensus survey on Asian economies from September 2 to 22, asking about the economic outlook for 2022-2024.
+It collected 35 answers from economists and analysts in the five largest members of the Association of Southeast Asian Nations—Indonesia, Malaysia, the Philippines, Singapore, and Thailand—and in India.

 ◆ Main points of the survey

-Malaysia: Suhaimi Ilias, chief economist, Maybank Investment Bank; Wan Suhaimie bin Wan Mohd Saidie, head, economic research, Kenanga Investment Bank; Vincent Loo Yeong Hong, senior economist, KAF Research; Lee Heng Guie, executive director, Socio-Economic Research Centre (SERC)
+Malaysia: Suhaimi Ilias, chief economist, Maybank Investment Banking Group; Wan Suhaimie bin Wan Mohd Saidie, head, economic research, Kenanga Investment Bank; Vincent Loo Yeong Hong, senior economist, KAF Research; Mohd Sedek Jantan, head of wealth research & advisory, UOB Kay Hian Wealth Advisors Sdn.
+Bhd.

 Singapore: Manu Bhaskaran, CEO, Centennial Asia Advisors; Randolph Tan, director, Centre for Applied Research, Singapore University of Social Sciences

-Thailand: Panundorn Aruneeniramarn, assistant vice president, Siam Commercial Bank – Economic Intelligence Center; Lalita Thienprasiddhi, senior resercher, Kasikorn Research Center; Somprawin Manprasert, head of research division and chief economist, Bank of Ayudhya PCL; Shreya Sodhani, Regional Economist, Barclays Bank, Singapore; Amonthep Chawla, head of research, CIMB Thai Bank
+Thailand: Poonyawat Sreesing, senior economist, Siam Commercial Bank – Economic Intelligence Center; Lalita Thienprasiddhi, senior resercher, Kasikorn Research Center; Krungsri Research Team, Bank of Ayudhya PCL; Amonthep Chawla, head of research, CIMB Thai Bank

 Recovery in Sight as COVID Infection Recedes